 - regulation in single species populations

 - the role of competitive and facilitative interactions in structuring plant communities

 - coexistence and the assembly of plant communities

 - disturbance dynamics

-This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.For this course, you can expect 20 hours of interactive seminars, 15 hours of field work, 30 hours of reading and reflecting on the content and 85 hours of work on assignments.
+This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.For this course, you can expect 20 hours of lectures, 15 hours of field work, 30 hours of reading and thinking about the content and 85 hours of work on assignments.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.

 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.

 Your feedback helps to improve the course and its delivery for all students.